noeliacarrion/project-place-company-ironhack/README.md

 After all the process, the best location to the company is East Hastings Street(Vancouver, Canada).
 There are two companies with an important total money raise, and a number of employees according to our company.
 In the radius it is located Hootsuite, one of the most important companies in technology field.
 I've found too 3 schools close to that street, so it seems to be a good location.

-To summarize, I invited you to read this article about the impact of gaming industry on Canada.
+To summarize, I invite you to read this article about the impact of gaming industry on Canada.

 https://betakit.com/report-canadas-gaming-industry-contributes-3-7-billion-to-economy/